gotgenes/react-router-aws-lambda-app/README.md

 Specifically, it will need enough permissions to create new IAM roles—at least on first deployment.
 Typically this is an administrator role.
 Once the roles have been created, you can use a profile with fewer permissions for subsequent deployments.

+If you don't want to set these environment variables manually, consider using a tool like [mise](https://mise.jdx.dev/environments/) or [direnv](https://direnv.net/).

 ### Deployment